Waitomo District declares state of emergency amid floods

-For a recap of the wild weather as it battered the Auckland region as it happened, scroll down.
+For a recap of the wild weather which battered the Auckland region as it happened, scroll down the page.

 What you need to know: